timvisee/ffsend/README.md

 	cargo run --release -- --help
 	```

-- Or clone the repository and invoke the binary directly (Linux/macOS):
+- Or clone the repository and invoke the binary directly (GNU/Linux, macOS):

 	```bash
 	# Clone the project